 This is one of the best games I have ever played.
-Like all new Playstation 3 games and the original Uncharted: Drakes’s Fortune, you have trophies to collect throughout the game which some people spend hours trying to earn.
+Like all new PlayStation 3 games and the original Uncharted: Drakes’s Fortune, you have trophies to collect throughout the game which some people spend hours trying to earn.
 The storyline is brilliant and never gets dull, keeping you on the edge of your seat right to the end.
 Some great humour throughout and some awesome action shots lead me to think that if done right, an Uncharted film would be brilliant.
-This really was like playing a hollywood blockbuster.
+This really was like playing a Hollywood blockbuster movie.
 Of course, there’ll be some that disagree with that, but if you do, let us know by leaving comments below.

 5 out of 5